 He was no less impressive, in different circumstances, when beating old rival Saxon Warrior by a neck – again – in the Irish Champion Stakes.
 His electric turn of foot enabled him to snatch victory from the jaws of defeat.

-The strong, attractive grey/roan colt also won the Group 2 Royal Lodge Stakes as a juvenile and the $160,000 paid for him as a yearling has proved a tremendous bit of business.
+Roaring Lion also won the Group 2 Royal Lodge Stakes as a juvenile and the $160,000 paid for him as a yearling has proved a tremendous bit of business.